Marcus theory: Problem

-The Marcus model
+Marcus model

 The consequence of an electron transfer is the rearrangement of charges, and this greatly influences the solvent environment.
 For the dipolar solvent molecules rearrange in the direction of the field of the charges (this is called orientation polarisation), and also the atoms and electrons in the solvent molecules are slightly displaced (atomic and electron polarization, respectively).
 It is this solvent polarization which determines the free energy of activation and thus the reaction rate.

 Substitution, elimination and isomerization reactions differ from the outer sphere redox reaction not only in the structural changes outlined above, but also in the fact that the movements of the nuclei and the shift of charges (charge transfer, CT) on the reactions path take place in a continuous and concerted way: nuclear configurations and charge distribution are always "in equilibrium".
-This is illustrated by the S_{N}2 substitution of the saponification of an alkyl halide where the rear side attack of the OH^{−} ion pushes out a halide ion and where a transition state with a five-coordinated carbon atom must be visualized.
+This is illustrated by the S_{N}2 substitution of the alkaline hydrolysis of an alkyl halide where the rear side attack of the OH^{−} ion pushes out a halide ion and where a transition state with a five-coordinated carbon atom must be visualized.
 The system of the reactants becomes coupled so tightly during the reaction that they form the activated complex as an integral entity.
 The solvent here has a minor effect.

 By contrast, in outer sphere redox reactions the displacement of nuclei in the reactants are small, here the solvent has the dominant role.
 Donor-acceptor coupling is weak, both keep their identity during the reaction.
 Therefore, the electron, being an elementary particle, can only "jump" as a whole (electron transfer, ET).
 If the electron jumps, the transfer is much faster than the movement of the large solvent molecules, with the consequence that the nuclear positions of the reaction partners and the solvent molecules are the same before and after the electron jump (Franck–Condon principle).
 The jump of the electron is governed by quantum mechanical rules, it is only possible if also the energy of the ET system does not change "during" the jump.